Canadian Trademark Searches.

 You conduct a trademark search to ensure that your proposed trademark is not confusing with an existing Canadian trademark (if it is, the application will be rejected).
 Learn more about the basics of confusion in Intermediate Canadian Trademark Law.

 A search frequently identifies potential problems with your application, and therefore, frequently saves you substantial time and money.
-If you file without searching, there is a strong likelihood that you will waste the $250 government fee entirely.
+If you file without searching, there is a strong likelihood that you will waste the $330+ government filing fees entirely.
 Also, if you do not search very carefully, it is also very risky to invest heavily in marketing activities before the trademark has been registered.
+Registration currently takes 28+ months.

 The type of search that you conduct will depend upon your budget and your level of certainty that there are no pre-existing marks which are confusingly similar to your own.

 - a basic ‘knock-out’ Canadian trademark search.
-This is a search of the Canadian trademarks registry for identical trademarks; you can conduct a free knock-out search for Canadian trademarks here; we often conduct these searches for our clients, when we have been engaged to prepare and file a full application;
+This is a search of the Canadian trademarks registry for identical trademarks; we often conduct these searches at no extra costs for our clients, when we have been engaged to prepare and file a full application;

 - a filtered Canadian trademark search.
-This is a computerized search of Canadian trademarks, as well as corporate names and business names registered in Canada, using an algorithm which attempts to identify names which are likely to look or sound similar to your proposed mark.
-It is known at a NUANS search.
-There are many third party providers who provide these services.
-We do not provide these searches for new clients; and,
+This is a computerized search of the Canadian trademarks database, through a trusted searching company, using an algorithm which attempts to identify names which are likely to look or sound similar to your proposed mark; and,